Centipede Control Services

 Closeup of a centipede on a wall.

+They can!
 House centipedes’ two front legs are actually fang-like piercing implements, which they use to paralyze their prey while hunting.
-Centipedes rarely “sting” humans with these leg-implements.
-At worst, a house centipede sting is comparable to a bee sting in terms of pain.
+Centipedes rarely “sting” humans with these leg implements, though.
+At worst, a house centipede sting hurts about as much as a bee sting.
+Generally, though, they’re even more scared of you than you are of them.
+They will leave you alone unless you bother them.

 Signs of a Centipede Infestation

-The easiest way to tell you have a centipede infestation is to find them beneath an object they were using as shelter.
+The easiest way to tell whether you have a centipede infestation is to find them beneath an object they were using as shelter.
 House centipedes hide in dark and humid locations during the day and come out at night.
-When deprived of their cover, house centipedes will run toward the nearest dark cover.
+When their cover is blown, house centipedes will hurry to find a new place to hide.

 House centipedes frequently infest areas where they can access moisture because they will die in dry places.
 They’re commonly encountered in bathrooms and boiler rooms, especially at night.
 Finding a house centipede may also be a sign that there’s a nearby plumbing leak.